 Appling went 1-for-4 in a 6-2 loss to the Red Sox.

-Coming off of two straight losses to the Tigers and in danger of falling out of the pennant race, Joe Horlen threw a no-hitter.
+Coming off of two straight losses to the Tigers and in danger of falling out of the pennant race, Joe Horlen threw a 6-0 no-hitter in front of 23,625 fans at Comiskey Park.

-Almost 24,000 Sox fans saw Horlen win, 6-0.
 White Sox second baseman Wayne Causey saved the no-hitter with a grab of a smash up the middle off the bat of Jerry Lumpe in the ninth inning.
 Causey’s throw just nipped Lumpe at the bag.
-Horlen hit a Tiger and another reached base on an error, other than that, he was perfect on the afternoon.
+Horlen hit a Tiger and another reached base on an error, but other than that he was perfect on the afternoon.
+Horlen got Dick McAuliffe on a ground ball to shortstop Ron Hansen for the final out of the 12th no-hitter in White Sox history.

-Rookie Cisco Carlos then shut out Detroit, 4-0, in the second game, vaulting the Sox right back into pennant contention.
+Rookie Cisco Carlos then shut out Detroit, 4-0, in the second game, vaulting the Sox right back into pennant contention, just 1 1⁄2 games off of the lead.
 It was the last time in franchise history the White Sox threw doubleheader shutouts.